-The conditions are prime for a Colorado vacation, which is why folks everywhere are finding any excuse to squeeze in at least one weekend of snowtime in Durango.
+The snow conditions in Durango are prime for a mountain vacation!
+Folks everywhere are finding any excuse to squeeze in at least one weekend of snowtime in Durango.
 With only 48 hours to experience all that winter has to offer, make sure to check our favorite activities off your list.

 Dinner at Pop Sushi or Seasons: Aim to arrive in town before nightfall if you can, to enjoy the wonders of a rosy mountain sunset and dinner reservations at either Seasons or Pop Sushi.
 Both restaurants offer a great kickoff experience for someone exploring town for the first time.